cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Encoding Variants

 As a rough style guide for the following, we use (x, y) to be the output coordinates of the encoding method.
-Indexed values, e.g., (x1, y1) are used when the algorithm will choose between candidate values.
+Indexed values are used when the algorithm will choose between candidate values.
+For example, the SWU algorithm computes three candidates (x1, y1), (x2, y2), (x3, y3), from which the final (x, y) output is chosen via constant time comparison operations.

 We use u, v to denote the values in Fp output from HashToBase, and use as initial values in the encoding.